 Democracy, Liberty and Western Art as Blasphemies

-As I was saying previously, unfortunately I don't have a degree in religious studies so I don’t know what to believe.
-Perhaps you could enlighten me and our viewers on why the so-called Greco-Roman civilization, the Renaissance, the Enlightenment were all, in your opinion, big mistakes.
+Johnny: [sighing] I understand, and thank you for understanding.
+I am sooo relieved.
+As I was saying, unfortunately, I don't have a degree in religious studies so I don’t know what to believe.
+Perhaps you could enlighten me and our viewers on why the so-called Greco-Roman Civilization, the Renaissance, the Enlightenment were all, in your opinion, big mistakes.

 Johnny: What about ethics and morality that come from within?

 Muhammad: If you believe that then there is no hope for you, no hope for you at all.
 Hell is definitely your final destination.
 If there is one idea that illustrates the depth of depravity and lack of scholarship of the Greek philosophers, it is this idea.
 This abhorrent idea that ethics and morality does not have to be god-inspired; that you can be ethical and moral and not believe in God.
 One of the Prophet’s, the peace and blessings of God be upon him, greatest contributions to civilization was to remind us that morality is what Allah, The King, The Sovereign, says it is.
 The Prophet, the peace and blessings of God be upon him, exposed the shallowness of Greek thinking for what it was.
 Imagine a philosophy that claims that humans have rights simply because they are human beings – that they have human rights.
 The Prophet, the peace and blessings of God be upon him, reminded us that we have “no rights” except those that Allah, The Generous One, is willing to grant us.

 Johnny: What about the Enlightenment, the philosophical movement of the 18th century that emphasized the use of reason to question accepted doctrines and traditions?